 #7 – Partial Least Squares (PLS)

-It is an opposite method of principal component where we have independent variables highly correlated.
+It is the opposite of the principal component, where we have highly correlated independent variables.
 It is also applicable when there are many independent variables.

 #8 – Support Vector

-This can provide a solution to linear and non-linear models.
-It makes use of non-linear kernel functions to find the optimal solution for non-linear models.
+It can provide a solution to linear and non-linear models.
+It uses non-linear kernel functions to find the optimal solution for non-linear models.

 #9 – Ordinal

-It is applicable to the prediction of ranked values.
-Basically, it is suitable when the dependent variable is ordinal in nature
+It applies to the prediction of ranked values.
+It is suitable when the dependent variable is ordinal.

 #10 – Poisson